 \subsection{Characterization of magnetic field tangling}

-The variation of B-fields could induce depolarization of thermal dust emission.
-Thus, we seek the relationship of the degree of polarization with the dispersion function $S$ of the polarization angle.
+The variation of B-fields could induce depolarisation of thermal dust emission.
+Thus, we seek the relationship of the degree of polarisation with the dispersion function $S$ of the polarisation angle.
 The biased dispersion at position \vec{r} on the sight line is given as

 and the associated error is (see Equation 8 in \citealt{2020A&A...641A..12P})